SmirnovW/react-truncatable-text/README.md

 - ⏱ **Smart Debouncing** - In cases when it's needed will try to save the resource and turn on the debouncing.
 - 💾 **Smart Copy/Paste** - Copying even truncated text will add the full text to the clipboard.
+- 🔦 **Smart Search** - Even after truncating, text can be found by built-in browser search.
 - 📝 **TypeScript** - Good for TypeScript projects.
 - ⚡️ **Performing better than native text-overflow** - Rendering only when the component is in view and only when changes are necessary.